LionCave97/Adaptive-Code-Editor/README.md

 #### Git Integration

 ACE can display the status of your Git repository, allowing you to keep track of your changes and commits.

-### Installation

-To install ACE, you need to have Python installed on your machine.
-You can then install the required dependencies by running the following command in the root directory of the project:

-`pip install -r requirements.txt`

-The dependencies include several Python libraries such as PySide6 for the GUI, openai for the GPT-4 model, and pyperclip for clipboard operations.

 ### Usage